 The bookshop I should have gone to is the Abbey Bookshop, owned by Canadian Brian Spence, in the Hotel Dubuisson on rue de la Parcheminerie, where you can find books by Canadians as well as enjoy the historic street of scriveners.

 Having no wish to disturb writers at work, I did not enter the building of Mavis Gallant’s apartment.
+[This was written before Mavis Gallant’s death in February 2014.]
 Here are a couple of snaps of the neighbourhood.

 - More on the Abbey Bookshop at Bookstore Guide